badAd/wordpress/readme.txt

 = Do these ads make my website look ugly? =

 They shouldn't.
-Our text ads try their best to inherit the styling of your WordPress theme, so they fit nicely, hopefully having some of the same fonts, etc.
+Our text ads try their best to inherit the styling of your WordPress theme, hopefully having some of the same fonts, etc.

-We try to keep things organized and grouped so that badAd ads aren't confused with your WordPress site's content.
-These ads should still should look like they belong, but without so much distraction.
+We try to keep things organized and grouped so that badAd ads aren't confused with your WordPress site's content, but still should fit nicely alongside your content.

 == Changelog ==